Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

 Eyal Nouri, the nephew of Adina Moshe, 72, who was freed on Friday, said his aunt “had to adjust to the sunlight” because she had been in complete darkness for weeks.

 The released Palestinians included at least two women who had been given long sentences after being convicted by Israeli courts of violent attacks.
-Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation, and have celebrated their release.
+Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation.

 The Israeli army has conducted frequent military raids and arrested hundreds of Palestinians since the start of the war, mostly people it suspects of being Hamas members.

-Samy Magdy reported from Cairo.
-Isabel DeBre in Jerusalem, and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.
+Magdy reported from Cairo.
+Isabel DeBre in Jerusalem and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.